magnum357i/mpv-dualsubtitles/README.md

 # Top subtitle selection at startup (external subs included)
 top_languages=tr-tr

-# Exclude subtitles with these words in their title (does not work for external subs)
+# Exclude subtitles with these words in their title (does not work for external subs because their title is broken)
 ignored_words=sign,song

-# Show top subtitle as bottom subtitle if bottom subtitle is missing
+# Set top subtitle as bottom subtitle if bottom subtitle is missing
 use_top_as_bottom=yes

-# Display secondary subtitle while hovering
+# Show secondary subtitle while hovering
 secondary_on_hover=no

 # Secondary subtitle hover area (50 = the top half of the screen)